CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 A variable name is a string of characters, prefixed with `$profile.`* and surrounded by curly braces (the mustaches next to the P character on your keyboard).
-Here are some facts about valid variables in the MarketingSuite.
+Here are some facts about valid variables in the Marketing Suite.

 Basis syntax:
 [left curlybrace][dollar sign][profile or subprofile][dot][variable name][right curly brace]